evecodes/Assorted-JS-projects/README.md

 Update 14 - More code for project 5 added.

 Update 15 - Base for project 6 added, more code for project 5.

+Update 16 - CSS and HTML base for project 6 added.